-Nearly $50,000 Awarded to Guernsey County Residents Pursuing Post-Secondary Education
+Over $70,000 Awarded to Guernsey County Students Pursuing Post-Secondary Education

-Cambridge, OH – Because of the Guernsey County Education Assistance Grant Fund (GCEAGF), more than 80 Guernsey County students received scholarships.
-Formerly known as Dollars for Scholars, GCEAGF announced that over $50,000 was awarded to these students to help make the pursuit of post-secondary education a reality.
+Cambridge, OH – Thanks to the Guernsey County Education Assistance Grant Fund (GCEAGF), more than 50 residents of Guernsey County received scholarships that will help their journey in post-secondary education.
+Through GCEAGF, previously known as Dollars for Scholars, more than $72,000 was awarded to over 50 students to help them cover the cost of their college education in 2018.

-A well-known and loved scholarship for Guernsey County students, the Fund was created in 1967 and supports students who are residents of Guernsey County at the time of their high school graduation or those with an equivalent degree and 10 years of residency in the county.
+A well-known and loved scholarship for Guernsey County students, the Fund was created in 1967 to support students who are residents of Guernsey County at the time of their high school graduation or those with an equivalent degree and 10 years of residency in the county.

 For more information about how you can support Guernsey County students’ education through the Guernsey County Education Assistance Grant Fund, or other opportunities to give back through the Guernsey County Foundation, please visit www.AppalachianOhio.org or contact the Foundation for Appalachian Ohio at 740.753.1111.

 The Guernsey County Foundation receives contributions and bequests of all sizes from individuals to assist in the funding of projects and charitable organizations.
 Through this unique collaboration with the Foundation for Appalachian Ohio, the Guernsey County Foundation extends its philanthropic efforts throughout our community.
 More information can be found at www.guernseycountyfoundation.org or www.AppalachianOhio.org

 About the Foundation for Appalachian Ohio